SquilliamX/NFTs-2024/notes.md

 `-vvvv` = more detailed stack trace, console.logs and bytes.

 There are 4 different test types:
-1. Unit: Testing a specific part of our code
+1. Unit: Testing a specific part of our code: Example: Writing a test for our contract that does not get deployment from a deployment script
-2. Integration: Testing how our code works with other parts of our code
+2. Integration: Testing how our code works with other parts of our code: Example: Testing our main contract that is combined with a deployment script
 3. Forked: Testing our code on a simulated real environment
 4. Staging: Testing our code in a real environment that is not production (testnet or sometimes mainnet for testing)